Policy 4106 - Keys for Offices and Buildings

 the Dean's signature.
 Students may not be issued a grand master key.
 Request for a

-building master key will require approval from the Vice President of Finance and Administration.
+building master key will require approval from the Associate Vice President for Administration

-The Department will be responsible for issuing, tracking, and retrieving all keys
+and Facilities.
+The Department will be responsible for issuing, tracking, and retrieving

-issued to students within their department.
-Lost Departmental Student Keys are subject
+all keys issued to students within their department.
+Lost Departmental Student Keys

-to the same financial penalties that are imposed on employees who lose keys.
+are subject to the same financial penalties that are imposed on employees who lose

 - Random key audits may be performed by a representative from the Physical Plant or from the Office of Internal Audit.
 During a key audit any person or department that has been issued a University key will be required to account for all issued keys.